sdat2/seager19/README.md

 - State-of-the-art GCMs predict weakening contrast with GHG concentration.

-- In observations, it has increased.

 - Their simple linear equatorial coupled model agrees with observations when forced with ECMWF reanalysis product.

-- When forced with CMIP5 ensemble relative humidity and windspeed their model can reproduce the bias, highlighting these fields as the mechanism through which it is created.
+- When forced with CMIP5 multi-model mean relative humidity and windspeed their model can reproduce the bias, showing that these mean state biases can explain the effect by changing the sensitivity of the ocean to warming.

 ### Citation